karthikml-code/Classification_models/K-Nearest Neighbours/readme.md

 Finally assign the new data point to the category which counted most neighbours.

 Euclidean distance between two points p1 and p2 = √((x_2-x_1 )^2+(y^2-y_1 )^2 )

+Simple to understand, fast and efficient.
+Though, we need to choose the number of neighbours k